AMcR852/NumRep/README.md

 # NumRep

-Various excersise from the UoE Numerical Recipes course
+Various coding exercises from the Numerical Recipes course